 Avon Plains Memorial PavilionPrint Page

-The Avon Plains War Memorial Pavilion was constructed in 1918, funded by public subscription and an Education Department donation, to commemorate servicemen who served in the First World War.
+The Avon Plains War Memorial Pavilion was constructed in 1918, funded by public subscription and an Education Department donation, to commemorate servicemen who served in World War One.
 The shelter which is located on the site of the former Avon Plains State School contained two honour rolls-one for those scholars who had served in the Boer War and the other for scholars of the school and district born boys who served in World War One.

 Subsequently two polished timber Honour Rolls commemorating scholars who served in the First and Second World Wars were installed, together with eight large photographic portraits of some of the former students in military uniform.
 All the Honour Rolls and photographs were removed in 1993 and transferred to the Donald RSL and the St Arnaud RSL Halls.